 Roughly ordered by apparent/anecdotal indieweb posting frequency across different sites / implementations (Most of these are also cross-linked from Category:PostType):

-Posted by only three indieweb sites, worthy of consideration for post type discovery
+Posted by only three indieweb sites, analyze markup for patterns to document as "How to"

 Posted by only a couple of indieweb sites so far

 Posted by only one indieweb site so far:

 Posts of various types may also be implicit mentions of other posts by linking to them, but the difference only matters to the receiver — i.e. there is no dedicated UI for people to publish a “mention” of something.

 Indieweb community members are working on publishing these real soon now, or there exists related prior art:

 Merely gleams in various eyes:

 It is sometimes necessary to detect what type of post a piece of content belongs to.
 Out of this need Post Type Discovery has been created.
 It outlines an algorithm where a type can be assigned to a post based on what sort of parsed properties it contains.

 New Post Types